+Table 3 16nm TSMC, CLK 770 MHz (1.3ns)

-Given above analysis allows came to the conclusion that proposed filter can be implemented in hardware within one clock per block.
+Given above analysis allows came to the conclusion that proposed filter can be implemented in hardware within one clock at 770MHz 16nm and 450MHz 28nm design.
+At 770MHz 28nm design the filter has two clock latency.

 It should also be noted that filter is the same both for inter and inter CU filtering.
 That eliminates necessity to have different realizations of the filter that reduces implementation cost.